 #4 Walking tour of the ancient site

-The Asclepieion of Kos was once one of the approximately 300 healing sites in ancient Greece, among which, however, it was at times the most important.
-Hardly visible from the outside and protected by a dense needle world, you will reach the entrance of the actual facility shortly after the ticket counter.
+The Asclepieion of Kos was once one of approximately 300 healing sites in ancient Greece, among which it was at times the most important.
+Barely visible from the outside and sheltered by a dense pine forest, you will reach the entrance to the main complex shortly after the ticket counter.

-There was once a kind of gate building, the so-called propylon, through which every visitor enters and is greeted shortly afterwards by the extensive grounds.
-The three terraces are connected to each other by stairs, some of which are up to 12 m wide.
-If you want, you can download the smartphone app Digi-Past Asklepieio in advance and enjoy the Asklepieion in virtual 3D.
+There was once a kind of gatehouse, the so-called propylon, through which every visitor entered and was greeted shortly afterwards by the expansive grounds.
+The three terraces are connected to each other by staircases, some of which are up to 12 m wide.
+If you like, you can download the smartphone app Digi-Past Asklepieio in advance and explore the Asklepieion in virtual 3D.

-On each level there are information boards (English and Greek) that tell you about the different components and Building of the Kos Asclepieioninform.
+On each level there are information boards (in English and Greek) that tell you about the different components and buildings of the Kos Asclepieion.
 The first terrace was dedicated to the spa and was surrounded by a columned hall (stoa).
 Here were classrooms, anatomical exhibition halls and a kind of pathology.
 Remains of a Roman thermal bath can also be seen.

-Almost magically, you are attracted by the huge steps in the center that lead to the next terrace.
+You are almost magically drawn to the huge steps in the center that lead to the next terrace.
 Before the ascent, there is an old fountain on the left with a stone relief of the shepherd god Pan.
-Once at the top, the view wanders for the first time over the pine forest to the north coast to the sea and gives an idea of why this place was chosen as a sanctuary at that time.
+Once at the top, your gaze wanders for the first time over the pine forest to the north coast and the sea, giving a sense of why this place was chosen as a sanctuary back in those days.

 On this level, in addition to priests’ apartments, there was also a small temple of Asclepius and a temple in honor of the god Apollo, of which seven columns are still preserved.
 Of the actual altar of Asclepius in the middle of the terrace, only a few stumps remain.
 60 marble steps then lead you up to the top terrace.

-From up here you have the most beautiful view of the complex and the surroundings.
-In ancient times, in the middle of the terrace stood the Asclepius Temple of Kos, of which only sparse remains can be seen today.
-You can take a breather under the large trees on the right, but don’t sit on antique stones.
+From up here you have the most beautiful view of the complex and its surroundings.
+In ancient times, the Asclepius Temple of Kos stood in the middle of the terrace, of which only sparse remains can be seen today.
+You can take a breather under the large trees on the right, but don’t sit on the ancient stones.

-A few hard-to-see, ancient steps lead up into the pine forest, where a healing spring must have once been located and where the cult of the Asclepieion of Kos had its origins.
+A few hard-to-spot ancient steps lead up into the pine forest, where a healing spring must have once been located and where the cult of the Asclepieion of Kos had its origins.

-It is recommended to go to the slightly outside Hippocrates Museum of Kos, known as International Hippocratic Foundationto visit.
-There you can get more information about the famous doctor.
+It is worth visiting the Hippocrates Museum of Kos, located slightly outside the town and known as the International Hippocratic Foundation.
+There you can find out more about the famous physician.

-The Asklepieion on Kos is a popular destination for individualists.
-If you don’t want to travel on the island yourself with a rental car, you can get a guided tour to the Asklepieion connect.
-In addition to the Asklepieion, other highlights (including the village of Zia or the Kefalos region) will be integrated into the island tour.
-The Kos Tours can be purchased directly from our partner GetYourGuide* can be booked:
+The Asklepieion on Kos is a popular destination for independent travellers.
+If you don’t want to explore the island yourself with a rental car, you can join a guided tour to the Asklepieion.
+In addition to the Asklepieion, other highlights (including the village of Zia or the Kefalos region) are included in the island tour.
+All the Kos Tours can be booked directly through our partner GetYourGuide*:

 ➲ To the island tour incl. visit to Zia*